muratk5n/thirdwave/en/README.md

 ---

+Chris Joss - Surrounded \#music

+[[-]](https://youtu.be/nxm2qD7_Bjc)

+---

 Latest Israeli violence..
 I'm watching Raam; how will they react?
 Raam is the Arab-Israeli party in the coalition.
 They claim suspension of their membership, what's next?

----

-"US urges Iraqi government formation as stalemate drags on"

----

-Chris Joss - Surrounded \#music

-[[-]](https://youtu.be/nxm2qD7_Bjc)

 ---